turingschool/lesson_plans/ruby_03-professional_rails_applications/building_internal_api.md

 ### Why Factory Girl?

 You've got to create dummy data anyway.
 We could use before(:each) or even before(:all) to create objects for our tests.
 We could also use fixtures since it comes with Rails, but both these options don't provide us an easy way to customize our data.
-We want to make our lives easy, so FactoryGirl it is!
-FactoryGirl is a fixtures replacement with a straightforward and easy definition syntax.
-With FactoryGirl, you are able to create a factory(ies), which is an object whose job it is to create other objects.
+We want to make our lives easy, so Factory Girl it is!
+Factory Girl is a fixtures replacement with a straightforward and easy definition syntax.
+With Factory Girl, you a re able to create a factory(ies), which is an object whose job it is to create other objects.

 ### Factory  files

-FactoryGirl gives us the ability to create factories.
+Factory Girl gives us the ability to create factories.
 Factories are defined in ruby files, and enable you to create other objects.

 Consider this test: